ivoszbg/ivoszbg.github.io/ivoszbg/content/portfolio.md

 # uniLoader
 [uniLoader](https://github.com/ivoszbg/uniLoader) is a secondary bootloader that is capable of booting the upstream Linux kernel for Android and iOS-based devices.
 It allows embedding the kernel and DTB to it, making it a very minimalistic bootloader that doesn't require complex hardware drivers for stuff like storage.
 In fact, even MMU does not get enabled.

-The purpose behind it is to provide a small shim for avoiding vendors' bootloader quirks.
+I have made it with the purpose to provide a small shim for avoiding vendor bootloader quirks.
 For example:
   - Exynos devices past 2016 leave decon's framebuffer refreshing disabled right before jumping to kernel, which makes initial debugging efforts when bringing up the platform to upstream linux hard
   - Some S-Boot releases have CNTFRQ_EL0 left unset, which causes issues since the linux timer driver cannot read its value and it SErrors.
 It either has to be set as a hardcoded frequency property in the DT, or passed via libfdt from uniLoader (the latter is cleaner, but still has to be implemented)

-The currently supported architectures are ARMV7 and AARCH64.
-Here's a list of the currently supported devices:
-- Apple iPhone 6
-- Samsung Galaxy Note 5
-- Samsung Galaxy Note 20
-- Samsung Galaxy A8 2018
-- Samsung Galaxy S6
-- Samsung Galaxy S8
-- Samsung Galaxy S9
-- Samsung Galaxy S20
-- Samsung Galaxy J4
-- Samsung Galaxy J5 2015
-- Samsung Galaxy Tab S6 Lite
+There are roughly 20 devices supported so far.

 ---
 # U-Boot